 Defining Brand Patterns for Virtual, Augmented and Mixed Reality

-Volkswagen first approached us in 2017 with the task of developing a uniform, brand-specific user experience for all future virtual reality, mixed reality and augmented reality projects and documenting it in a pattern library.
-Whereas VW is talking about "New Realities", others are talking about "Extended Reality".
-Augmented reality is one of the trending topics in 2018 and Volkswagen is the first to develop explicit cross-brand design patterns for these new digital media.
+In 2017, a leading German automobile manufacturer approached us with the task of developing a uniform, brand-specific user experience for all future virtual reality, mixed reality and augmented reality media, and documenting this in a pattern library.
+The company itself speaks of "New Realities", while others now speak of "Extended Reality".
+Augmented Reality was one of the trending topics in 2018 and though customer naming is not possible here for internal reasons, our client is leading the way in this area as the first to explicitly develop cross-brand design patterns for these new forms of digital media.

-In our strategic design process, we initially incorporated requirements from the brand, business and user perspectives, defined the personality of the Volkswagen brand and derived brand filters for the new realities from this.
-The first VR patterns were then developed in a Design Direction and incorporated into a VR prototype of the VW Tiguan.
-Subsequently, all central design patterns for AR and VR were developed and documented in a (currently still static) pattern library and prepared for further use.
-The AR patterns are already being used in an AR app that Razorfish developed for Volkswagen and which was used for the first time in Beijing at the end of March 2018.
+In our strategic design process, we initially incorporated requirements from brands, business and user perspectives and defined the personality of the brand, then used these to derived brand filters for the new realities.
+The first VR patterns were then developed in a design direction and incorporated into a VR prototype for a dealer application.
+Subsequently, all central design patterns for VR and AR were developed and documented in a pattern library and prepared for further use in future apps.
+The AR patterns are already used in an AR mobile app.

-For the first time, design patterns for VR/AR were developed from within the brand and for all applications of the brand.
-The cooperation with the customer was close-knit and productive.
-The result: a Pattern Library for Extended Realities that is now being agilely developed further and regularly optimised and tuned.
-It not only guarantees a uniform user experience in all Volkswagen applications, but also reduces the costs for developing new applications sustainably.
+For the first time, design patterns for VR/AR were developed from the brand’s perspective, for use in all brand applications.
+The partnership with our client was tight-knit and productive.
+The result of our collaborative work took the form of a pattern library for extended realities, which is now agilely developed and regularly optimised, and which not only guarantees uniform UX in all XR applications, but also sustainably reduces the costs for the development of new applications.

-The pivoting towards new dimensions was exciting and insightful for our 2D-tested digital brand designers, as in virtual reality especially completely different laws apply.
-Designing the holistic experience of a virtual world poses special challenges, because every parameter must be defined (from the brand perspective).
+The rethinking was exciting and instructive for our 2D-tested digital brand designers, since completely different laws apply in this sphere, in particular to virtual reality.
+Designing the holistic experience of a virtual world presents special challenges, because every parameter has to be defined (from the brand perspective).
 Aspects such as spatial dimensions, architecture, movement, light and sound and the physical behaviour of objects have to be considered.

 The prototyping of VR and AR applications is of particular importance.
 A design pattern that is documented and made available for repeated use must first be tested.
-We used cardboard-based prototyping for VR, but also animated sequences and design patterns and created video examples.
+We used cardboard-based prototyping for VR, and created animated sequences, design patterns and videos.